Aditya24jar/Hangman_Game/README.md

 In the early stages of the game, the model has minimal information.
 It uses a frequency model to guess the most common letters in the English language, prioritizing vowels.
 This model helps fill in the initial 10-20% of the word based on letter frequency.

 ### STEP 2: Statistical Window Model
 The statistical window model considers the positions and relationships of letters.
-For example, given a partial word like _ _ a _ _ b, the model evaluates the likely letters for the positions around the known letters ('a' and 'b') within a window size of 2.
+For example, given a partial word like `_ _ a _ _ b`, the model evaluates the likely letters for the positions around the known letters ('a' and 'b') within a window size of 2.
 This model helps fill in 40-50% of the word.

 ### STEP 3: Fine-Tuned Model
 In the final stages, the model uses a machine learning model trained on partially completed words to predict the remaining letters.
 This model is trained using XGBoost and fine-tuned with Optuna for optimal performance.
 Each word is represented as a (27,27) array, with each letter corresponding to a vector of size 27 (including the underscore for unknown letters).